 Note: Data acquisition at shorter time intervals, for example every five or ten minutes, may be preferable or required depending on the user requirements and applications that the observations are intended to support.
 Users must then be cautious about a potential degradation of data quality under certain atmospheric conditions.

-2.6.2.2 Members who operate RWPs should maximize the quality of the acquired observational data.

-Note: Range and velocity aliasing errors can be completely avoided if data sampling is properly set up.
-Moreover, clutter needs to be filtered, and interference contamination needs to be minimized by suitable data processing techniques.
-Further information is provided in the Guide to Meteorological Instruments and Methods of Observation.
+2.6.2.2

+Note:

 2.6.2.3 Members should retain a copy of all RWP observations they report to the WIS.

-Note: Non-destructive storage of observations is important such that data and metadata quality and information content are not altered.

-2.6.3 Quality control
+2.6.3

 Notes:

-1. The importance and requirement for Members to implement quality control procedures are described in the Manual on the WMO Integrated Global Observing System, section 2.4.3.
-For RWPs, it is important that appropriate quality control procedures are applied at all stages of signal and data processing.
+1.

-2. The Guide to Meteorological Instruments and Methods of Observation, Part II, Chapter 5, section 5.2.2, provides some guidance on quality control for radar wind profiler observations.
-To the extent possible, the procedures are to operate automatically in real time and enable the characterization of data quality.
+2. To the extent possible, the procedures are to operate automatically in real time and enable the characterization of data quality.
 They are to be part of a quality assurance programme which includes at least system and test equipment calibration, hardware and software maintenance, technical instructions and reporting.

-2.6.3.1 Members who operate RWPs shall implement practices and procedures for frequent routine monitoring of the quality of their RWP observations.
+Note: check CIMO guide how much is there …

+2.6.3.1

 Note: It is recommended that monitoring of RWP observational data quality be based on frequent and ongoing comparison with a reliable reference standard.
 A commonly used method relies on the use of “observation minus background” statistics from NWP output.
 Comparison may also be made with co-located upper-air wind measurements from other observing systems if available.
+Note: check CIMO Guide is sth there …

 2.6.4 Data and metadata reporting

-Members who operate RWPs should make RWP observational data available via the WIS.

 Notes: